Gateway Community College

 If a safe escape is not possible, proceed to the nearest office or classroom until help arrives or safe exit is available.
 Close, lock and barricade doors and windows, turn off lights, hide behind something thick, and silence cell phones.
 Call 911 (8-911 from college phones).
 Your goal is not only to stay out of sight, but to prevent the shooter from reaching you.
 Barricades also distract the shooter, allowing more time for you and responders.
 Do not answer the door or respond to voice commands until you are sure they are coming from police or other legitimate responders.
 Stay: calm, quiet, wait.

 As a last resort, and only if your life is in danger, you may choose to fight.
 Be aggressive, used improvised weapons (fire extinguishers, scissors, hot coffee, glass containers or anything else available), and commit your actions.
 Fight as a group if possible.
 This action also distracts the shooter and allows time and opportunity for the police to act.
+Further information on GCC Emergency Procedures can be found in the Emergency Guidebook.
+This is located on the GCC website.

 Drugs & Alcohol Policy